mikroskeem/opa-docker-authz/README.md

 This works if you're using TLS though.

+New features are hacked on top of it with low effort for now.

 # Original readme below

 This project is used to show how OPA can help policy-enable an existing service.